Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Invisible.** The creature is Unseen.
 DTs of attacks and Stealth checks are reduced by 6 instead of 2 (to a minimum of 2).
 DR is increased by 6 instead of 2 (to a maximum of 12).

+**Poisoned.** The creature is poisoned and must succeed a Vigor check with Inverse Difficulty based on its Resilience (success with a cost counts as a failure) at the end of each of its turns or lose a Stamina Point.
+If it runs out of stamina before the effect ends, it takes 1d12 damage, instead.

 **Prone.** The creature is lying on the ground, can't make physical attacks, and its DR is halved (rounded down).
 To get up, it can expend 3 movement squares or hexagons.
 A Prone creature can crawl at half speed (rounded down).

 **Stupored.** The creature is drunk or otherwise intoxicated.
 Its movement speed is halved (rounded down), and it can't use Magic on its turn unless it succeeds a Channeling check with Inverse Difficulty based on its Resilience (success with a cost counts as a failure).
 The DT of Precision checks it makes is increased by 2 (to a maximum of 12).